DeltaCream/daredevil/REVISIONS.md

 attendance - daily, weekly, monthly vacancy - daily (8 AM - 6 PM), hourly, available and not available leaves - number of people on leave

+### October 22, 2025
+1. drag-and-drop from kanban board to cards of projects